xuankimtran/docs-1/pages/katalon-studio/docs/global-variables.md

 ## Define a Global Variable

-A Global Variable can be accessed anywhere inside your project.
+A Global Variable in Katalon Studio is a variable which is used globally in the project.
+For example, if you are going to

+define a variable as a Global Variable, you can use it in any test case in the project.

 Global Variables can be managed in the **Default Profile** view.

 > Starting from Katalon Studio version 5.4, the Global Variable view is no longer available.